jgressmann/supercan/README.md

 SuperCAN uses a customized [TinyUSB](https://github.com/hathach/tinyusb) stack.

 You will need the the ARM GNU toolchain.
-On Debian derived Linux distribution `apt-get install gcc-arm-none-eabi` will get you set up.
+On Debian derived Linux distributions `apt-get install gcc-arm-none-eabi` will get you set up.

 ### Options